inyourtime/hapi-scalar/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Contributions are welcome.
+Please open an issue or pull request.

 ## License